evidentlyai/evidently/docs/book/README.md

 ## [3.
 Real-time ML monitoring](integrations/evidently-and-grafana.md)

 Evidently also has `Monitors` that collect data and model metrics from a deployed ML service.
 You can use them to build live monitoring dashboards.
-Evidently configures the monitoring on top of the streaming data and emits the metrics.
+Evidently helps configure the monitoring on top of the streaming data and emits the metrics.
 You can log and use the metrics elsewhere.

 There is a lightweight [integration with Prometheus and Grafana](integrations/evidently-and-grafana.md) that comes with pre-built dashboards.